rdeodoo/odoo-toolbox/code-playbook/README.md

   phase later.

-There are some more reasons, but those ones are related to the wrong usage people make of merge commit, not merge commit iself:
+There are some more reasons, but those ones are related to the wrong usage people make of merge commit, not merge commit itself:
 - People ship temporary/wip commit in the merge commits
   ![Merge Commit Wip Commits](img/merge-commit-wip-commit.png)
   ![Merge Commit Wip Commits (2)](img/merge-commit-wip-commit-2.png)